Classification of Pseudo-Riemannian submersions with totally geodesic fibres from pseudo-hyperbolic spaces: The Theorem of Uniqueness

 \section{The Theorem of Uniqueness}

 To prove Theorem \ref{t:main} we need the following Theorem of Uniqueness. \begin{theorem} Let $\pi_1,\pi_2:H^{a}_{l}\to B$ be two pseudo-Riemannian submersions with connected totally geodesic fibres from a pseudo-hyperbolic space onto a pseudo-Riemannian manifold.
 Then there exists an isometry $f:H^{a}_{l}\to H^{a}_{l}$ such that $\pi_2\circ f=\pi_1$.
-In particular, $\pi_1$ and $\pi_2$ are equivalent. \end{theorem} \begin{proof} The main idea of the proof is to naturally associate a special basis $\mathcal B^2$ (of $\pi_2$-horizontal vectors) to an arbitrary special basis $\mathcal B^1$ (of $\pi_1$-horizontal vectors) so that their projections to the base space are equal each others.
-Then we see that the unique isometry sending $\mathcal B^1$ into $\mathcal B^2$ preserves the integrability tensors everywhere and sends fibres into fibres.
+In particular, $\pi_1$ and $\pi_2$ are equivalent. \end{theorem} \begin{proof} The main ideas of the proof are: (1) for a given basepoint $b$ construct special bases $\mathcal B^1$ and $\mathcal B^2$ for the fibres $F^1_b$ and $F^2_b$, respectively, such that $\mathcal B^1$ and $\mathcal B^2$ have the same projections to the base B and (2) show that the unique isometry sending $\mathcal B^1$ into $\mathcal B^2$ preserves the integrability tensors everywhere and sends fibres into fibres.